-The solution for emergency sessions in the IMS fulfils the emergency principles and requirements of TS 22.101 [8] and the following architectural requirements:
+The solution for emergency sessions in the IMS fulfils the emergency principles and requirements of TS 22.101 [8], TS 22.228 [27] and the following architectural requirements:

-- 1. Void. - 2.
-Emergency services are independent from the IP-CAN with respect to the detection and routing of emergency sessions.
-The emergency services shall be possible over at least a cellular access network, a fixed broadband access, I-WLAN access and a nomadic access. - 3.
-Any kind of emergency numbers, and emergency SIP and TEL-URIs as specified in TS 22.101 [8], and special indications for emergency sessions within the SIP signalling shall be supported. - 4.
-Emergency sessions should be prioritized over non-emergency sessions by the system.

-- 5. The establishment of IMS emergency sessions shall be possible for users with a barred public user identity. - 6.
+- 1. Void. - Emergency services are independent from the IP-CAN with respect to the detection and routing of emergency sessions.
+The emergency services shall be possible over at least a cellular access network, a fixed broadband access and a nomadic access. - 3.
+Any kind of emergency numbers, and emergency SIP and TEL-URIs as specified in TS 22.101 [8], and special indications for emergency sessions within the SIP signalling shall be supported.
+The URIs allowed to resolve to emergency services may be subject to local regulation in the serving network. - 4.
+Emergency sessions should be prioritized over non-emergency sessions by the system. - 5.
+The establishment of IMS emergency sessions shall be possible for users with a barred public user identity. - 6.
 The primary solution shall be that the UE can detect an emergency session (e.g. by evaluating the SIP-URI or the dialled number) by itself and indicates the emergency session to the network.
 The cases where the UE can't detect an emergency session shall also be supported. - 7.
 The solution shall work in case the UE has sufficient credentials to authenticate with the IMS and is registered to the IMS or is not registered with the IMS.
-The case where the UE does not have sufficient credentials to authenticate with the IMS shall also be supported where regulations allow.
+The case where the UE does not have sufficient credentials to authenticate with the IMS shall also be supported if required by local regulation.